Peggy Lee – The Best of Miss Peggy Lee – Classic Music Review

 If I could get reconstructive vocal chord surgery so I could sound like any singer in the history of music, I’d get them to fix me up to sing like Peggy Lee.

 My father mentioned in his guest post how much he loved my singing voice.
 I hate it.
 I have no problem carrying a tune or picking up a harmony, making me a very useful participant in family singalongs.
 But solo, well . . . that’s a whole ‘nother story.
 I’m a slightly limited soprano with a range from the D above middle C (C4) to high C (C6), but due to defective genes or dumb luck, whenever I cross the F above C5, all hell breaks loose in my vocal chords and I turn into Beverly Fucking Sills.
 I’m too thin to be an opera singer!
-Even when I’m in the comfortable part of the range, I sound . . . drab and dull.
-Listen to me sing just one line of one song and you’ll see!
+Even when I’m in the comfortable part of the range, I sound . . . drab, dull and a little too sweet.

 Peggy Lee is a far better singer and the frustrating thing about adopting her as my ideal vocalist is she makes everything sound so easy.
 It doesn’t matter if she’s singing swing or pop or R&B, it always sounds effortless.
 Her voice was the essence of subtlety, in stark contrast to the belting boomers who are the popular female vocalists of the day.
 Some of those loudmouth broads even have the gall to advertise themselves as sexy, but when it comes to sexy, there are few who can touch Peggy Lee.